eyob721/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     -   a function that encodes a string using rot13, using two loops and one if statement.
 -   101-print_number.c
     -   a function that prints a number, using putchar.
+-   102-magic.c
+    -   a program that performs magic ;)